-WV WAP continues to work with EIS (formally DBA Technologies) in developing an auditing tool (WAPLINK) that will assist in the collection of data for energy audits.
-This tool will utilize WA version 10 as its auditing software.
+WV WAP has worked with EIS (formally DBA Technologies) to develop an auditing tool (WAPLINK) that assists in the collection of data for energy audits.
+This tool currently utilizes WA version 8.9, which is the latest version provided by ORNL.
+WV will utilize the most current version of WA that is provided by ORNL.

-For multifamily units, until MulTEA is implemented and subrecipient auditors can acquire accredited training, WVDED has a procedure in place, Multiple Dwelling Unit Policy and

-Guidance.
-As mentioned in Section V1.2., WVDO's Multiple Dwelling Unit Policy and Guidance has been revised as guided by DOE WPN 16-5 Multifamily Weatherization and WPN 16-6 Weatherization of Rental Units.
+For multifamily units, until MulTEA is implemented and subrecipient auditors can acquire accredited training, WVDED has a procedure in place, Multiple Dwelling Unit Policy and Guidance.
+As mentioned in Section V1.2., WVDED's Multiple Dwelling Unit Policy and Guidance has been revised as guided by DOE WPN 16-5 Multifamily Weatherization and WPN 16-6 Weatherization of Rental Units.
 WVDED will continue to seek input and guidance from the DOE Project Officer on the Multiple Dwelling Unit Policy and Guidance on an "as needed" basis.

-Multifamily units are defined as buildings containing five (5) units or more and can be weatherized if sixty six percent (66%), (fifty percent (50%) for duplexes and quadruplexes) of the occupants qualify for weatherization assistance pursuant to Federal Regulation 10 CFR 440.22.

-The majority of eligible units in West Virginia are considered to be primarily garden style apartments, with less than twenty five (25) units per structure, three (3) stories or less where the units are individually heated and/or cooled and have exterior access.
+Multifamily units are defined as buildings containing five (5) units or more and can be weatherized if sixty-six percent (66%), (fifty percent (50%) for duplexes and quadruplexes) of the occupants qualify for weatherization assistance pursuant to Federal Regulation 10 CFR 440.22.
+The majority of eligible units in West Virginia are considered to be primarily garden style apartments, with less than twenty-five (25) units per structure, three (3) stories or less where the units are individually heated and/or cooled and have exterior access.
 Hence, these dwellings will be the focus of the WV WAP's multifamily weatherization efforts.
 Each multifamily unit (including those that have less than five (5) units) must meet the previously mentioned audit procedures and all other procedure and documentation requirements set forth in the WV WAP Multiple Dwelling Unit Policy and Guidance.
 Prior to commencing weatherization of the building, WVDED must review and approve of the project.
-A minimum twenty five percent (25%) audit sampling must be completed on apartments with different configurations and heat loss characteristics for each building to be weatherized.
+A minimum twenty-five percent (25%) audit sampling must be completed on apartments with different configurations and heat loss characteristics for each building to be weatherized.

-Due to increased and more complicated requirements and procedures, any multifamily project greater than twenty five (25) units would have to be submitted for review and approval to the DOE Project Officer prior to commencing weatherization.
+Due to increased and more complicated requirements and procedures, any multifamily project greater than five (5) units would have to be submitted for review and approval to the DOE Project Officer prior to commencing weatherization.